-The region of East Africa is currently facing its worst drought in almost 60 years, and it has already affected more than 10 million people.
-Many organizations are in the process of collecting funds and facilitating relief and rehabilitation.
+In 2011, the region of East Africa faced its worst drought in almost 60 years, and it affected more than 10 million people.
+Many organizations provided emergency response in the form of collecting funds and facilitating relief and rehabilitation.
 Effects of drought can often lead to food shortages, inflation, and displacement of a country’s citizens.

 Areas Impacted by Tropical Storms:

 A recurring problem in warm climates is tropical storms.
 Regions like Southeast Asia are often affected by things like typhoons that pass quickly but leave long-term consequences.
-For example, four months after Super Typhoon Haiyan hit the Philippines, some of its hardest hit areas are not even 10 percent rehabilitated.
+For example, four months after Super Typhoon Haiyan hit the Philippines in 2013, some of its hardest-hit areas are not even 10 percent rehabilitated.

 Countries Affected by Earthquakes:

 A problem that is consistently affecting countries all over the world is earthquakes.
 For example, Haiti was devastated by an earthquake in 2010 that killed over 230,000 people, and Sichuan, China was struck by another serious earthquake in 2008.
 Not only are earthquakes wreaking havoc on regions across the planet, they also have the potential to trigger other costly disasters such as the 2004 earthquake in Sumatra, Indonesia that set off a tsunami.
 That means that things like loss of life and infrastructure are made significantly worse by aftershocks, landslides, tsunamis and other effects of the initial earthquake, creating an even greater need for relief efforts.